Manage Google Play private apps

-- Register with the Google Play Developer Console, which you use to publish private Android applications.
+- Register with the Google Play Console, which you use to publish private Android applications.

 Enable private apps

-- Click Apps > Additional Google services, click to open the filter pane, and deselect the Show top featured services checkbox.
+- Click to open the filter pane, and uncheck the Show top featured services box.
 Where is it?

-If your organization uses managed Play without an EMM (formerly called Google Play Private Channel) to grant access to private apps, then you must check Allow users to access Google Play Private Channel in Advanced Settings > Other Google Services to allow users to access and download private apps.
+If your organization uses managed Play without an EMM (formerly called Google Play Private Channel) to grant access to private apps, then you must check Allow users to access Google Play Private apps in Advanced Settings Other Google Services to allow users to access and download private apps.